What happens on practical driving test day?

 The examiner will ask you a ‘Tell me’ question.

-The examiner will give clear directions in good time, and ask you to make a few pull up on the lefts throughout the test – this is completely normal.- don’t forget that right blind spot check.
+The examiner will give clear directions in good time, and ask you to pull up on the left a few times throughout the test – this is completely normal.- don’t forget that right blind spot check.

 You will be asked to follow a sat nav or road signs as part of the independent driving for 20 minutes.
 Sat navs are used in 4 out of 5 tests.
 The examiner will tell you when the independent driving section starts and finishes.